magnusj/phrenetic.net/README.md

 ## 📄 License

+Copyright © 2025 PHRENETiC.NET

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Music Attribution

+The music files included in this project (`tribute-to-amiga-500.mp3`, `pixel-dreams.mp3`, `techno-plasma.mp3`) are original compositions by PHRENETiC.NET and are also covered under the MIT License.

+**Attribution required:** When using this music, you must credit PHRENETiC.NET as the composer.

 ## 🙏 Acknowledgments